rubarb666/Website/docs/tutorial/blog.md

 ## Create, Update & Delete Posts
 In `PostsItemView.php` again override `createSubLeaves()` and `printViewContent()`

-In non-`CrudView`s, we would manually create a new `TextBox` leaf etc however, Rhubarb can work out the best html element to display our database content.
-All we need to do is pass in a string of each of the columns that we want to be able to access to edit.
-If you want something more custom, you can still do this here but remember to set it's name to the column name.
-The parent call to createSubLeaves() creates a `Save`, `Cancel` and `Delete` button for us.
+> In non-`CrudView`s, we would manually create a new `TextBox` leaf, however, Rhubarb can guess the correct HTML element
+> to display our database content based on the type of column.
+All we need to do is pass in a string of each of the
+> columns that we want to be able to access to edit.
+If you want something more custom, you can still do this here
+> but remember to set its name to the column name.
+The parent call to createSubLeaves()
+> creates a `Save`, `Cancel` and `Delete` button for us.

 Copy this in to save time: